-Policy and court decisions in the late 1980s through the early 2000s led to what is commonly referred to as the "one strike" rule for drug and criminal activity on the premises of Public Housing Authority properties.
 The "one strike" rule was put into place with the intention of making public housing safer and to ensure peaceful enjoyment of the premises for all residents.
-Any criminal activity committed on or off the premises by a public housing tenant, any member of the tenant's household, or guest of another person under the tenant's control could lead to eviction for the entire household.27 In practice the policy was problematic.
-The broad interpretation of the rule led to many evictions or attempted evictions for criminal activity when tenants were victims and not perpetrators of a crime.28 As a result, victims of domestic violence, who are predominantly women, were evicted from their housing.
+Any criminal activity committed on or off the premises by a public housing tenant, any member of the tenant's household, or guest of another person under the tenant's control could lead to eviction for the entire household.43 In practice the policy was problematic.
+The broad interpretation of the rule led to many evictions or attempted evictions for criminal activity when tenants were victims and not perpetrators of a crime.44 As a result, victims of domestic violence, who are predominantly women, were evicted from their housing.
+In 2017, the Fair Housing for Domestic Violence and Sexual Assault Survivors Act was introduced into the Senate.
+The bill would amend the Fair Housing Act to prohibit discrimination against or regarding survivors of domestic violence or sexual assault.
+A related bill was introduced in the House of Representatives in April 2017.45 i.

-i.
 The Reauthorization of the Violence Against Women Act (VAWA)

-The 2005 reauthorization of the VAWA addressed issues specifically confronting victims of domestic violence who live in federally funded Public Housing or Project-Based Subsidized Housing, or who participate in the Housing Choice Voucher Program.
-This law offered special protections and included an exemption to the "one strike" rule for victims of domestic violence.29 VAWA 2005 policies:
+The 2005 reauthorization of the VAWA addressed issues specifically confronting victims of domestic violence who live in federally-funded Public Housing or Project-Based Subsidized Housing, or who participate in the Housing Choice Voucher Program.
+This law offered special protections and included an exemption to the "one strike" rule for victims of domestic violence.
+46 VAWA 2005 policies: